eironeia/Albums-iOS/README.md

 * **RxTest & RxBlocking:** I have used them to test the stream of events generated for the views.

 * **Kingfisher:** I have used it to load the images from the URL, used mainly because of being handy, not because it's solves a big problem.

+## Improvements

+- [ ] Replace the UserDefaults persistance for a more convinient due to that probably we will be sotring a big amount of data and that will increase the memory usage.
+For example use Realm or CoreData.